Mikołaj Struś

-Mikołaj Struś (1577–1627) (Korczak coat of arms) was a Colonel of the Polish Army, a starosta and commandant of the Polish-Lithuanian garrison in the occupied Moscow Kremlin.
+Mikołaj Struś (1577–1627) (Korczak coat of arms) was a Colonel of the Polish Army, a starosta and commandant of the Polish garrison in the occupied Moscow Kremlin.
 He was the last known member of the Strus family of Komarow-Osada.
 His father was Jakub Strus, and mother was Barbara Potocka.

 Strus began military service probably in 1590 or 1591.
-On March 7, 1591, he was granted royal permission to own real estate near Kamieniec Podolski.
+On 7 March 1591 he was granted royal permission to own real estate near Kamieniec Podolski.
 In the following years, he took part in a number of wars and military conflicts in eastern areas of the Polish–Lithuanian Commonwealth, as well as in Moldavia, Livonia and the Tsardom of Russia.
 In 1595, he probably participated in a raid on Moldavia, carried out by Crown Hetman Jan Zamoyski.
 In 1596, serving under Stanislaw Zolkiewski, he pacified the Nalyvaiko Uprising.
 In 1600, he once again fought in Moldavia, fighting against Michael the Brave.

 In 1601 - 1602, Strus fought against the Kingdom of Sweden in the Polish–Swedish War (1600–29).
 Among others, he participated in the Siege of Wolmar, Siege of Fellin and the Siege of Weissenstein.

-On January 19, 1602 in Vilnius, Strus, as an envoy of Polish cavalry, discussed delayed payments with King Zygmunt III Waza.
-By 1605, he already was a Rittmeister of a Cossack choragiew, with which he fought Crimean Tatars in the Battle of Udycz, on January 28, 1606.
+On 19 January 1602 in Vilnius, Strus, as an envoy of Polish cavalry, discussed delayed payments with King Zygmunt III Waza.
+By 1605, he already was a Rittmeister of a Cossack choragiew, with which he fought Crimean Tatars in the Battle of Udycz, on 28 January 1606.